 Did you do a bit of cooking and baking as a child?
 Or do you involve your children in the kitchen when the recipe is easy to make for them?

 It was always a great feeling to be asked to help in the kitchen and I am so thankful for all the things I learned then.

 I hope you enjoy the following recipe and if you get to try it or any of my other recipes, I would love to hear your feedback.

-The idea of making a yoghurt cake is that you use the pot of the yoghurt as a measuring base (from 125g to 150g of yoghurt for 2 eggs); clean the pot to measure the rest of the ingredients.
+The idea of making a yogurt cake is that you use the pot of the yogurt as a measuring base (from 125g to 150g of yogurt for 2 eggs); clean the pot to measure the rest of the ingredients.

 2 free range eggs